 February

 February continues to deliver excellent skiing conditions with ample snowfall and slightly milder temperatures than January.
+Early February is an optimal time for both skiing and attending the Sapporo Snow Festival, when the city is transformed by stunning snow and ice sculptures.
+This period also offers frequent powder days, making it a favorite for powder enthusiasts seeking fresh snow.
 It is an ideal month for those seeking fantastic powder without the peak season crowds.

-Additionally, the Chinese New Year holiday often falls in February, bringing a festive atmosphere to the region.
+Additionally, the Chinese New Year holiday often falls in February, sometimes extending into mid February, which can lead to increased crowds and higher accommodation prices.

 March

 March brings warmer temperatures and longer daylight hours, providing a more relaxed skiing experience.
 Snow conditions remain good, especially in the early part of the month.
+In mid March, some services and restaurants begin to reduce their hours as the season progresses.
 This period is ideal for families and beginners who prefer milder weather and less crowded slopes.

 This is also a great opportunity for those looking to save money, as accommodation prices tend to drop significantly.
 The quieter slopes allow for a more personal and tranquil skiing experience.